imbavirus/api-gateway/README.md

-# api-gateway
+# API Gateway
-A simple API Gateway for LACRM
+A simple API Gateway that connects to LACRM